-Measures related to enhanced CRE surveillance and pre-emptive isolation and screening of patients transferred from hospitals and other healthcare settings in high-CRE-prevalence countries represent an immediate means of reducing transmission in healthcare and preventing outbreaks of imported CRE.
-Documentation and inter-facility communication of known CRE carriage or infection during cross-border patient transfer would optimise the early and effective implementation of measures to prevent the spread of CRE.
+In case of patient transfer, good inter-facility communication is a key element to ensure effective measures are in place to limit the spread of CRE in the receiving hospital.
 Moreover, gathering reliable epidemiological data by notifying cases to public health authorities and exchanging information are important activities to enable informed and coordinated action by public health authorities across the EU/EEA.
-Public health authorities shall issue notifications on the Early Warning and Response System (EWRS) where relevant, as per Article 9 of Decision 1082/2013/EU on serious cross-border threats to health.
+Public health authorities shall issue notifications on the EWRS where relevant, as per Article 9 of Decision 1082/2013/EU on serious cross-border threats to health.
 Use of the Epidemic Intelligence System (EPIS) is encouraged to ensure transparent and timely information sharing among the participating public health authorities in order to detect public health threats at an early stage.